Pet Dietary Supplements Market Size and Share

 Zesty Paws introduced an obesity-focused canine supplement in April 2025, expanding its weight-management product range.
 Virbac reported a 13.6% revenue increase in 2025, reflecting market demand for dental and dermatology products supported by veterinary endorsement.
 Patent protection, including Mars' US10709156B2 for probiotic tablets, enables companies to establish protected positions in condition-specific segments.

 New market entrants focus on clean-label formulations, plant-based ingredients, and direct-to-consumer strategies that prioritize transparency and customer feedback.
 Start-up companies are implementing AI-based recommendation systems that connect supplements with data from pet wearables.
 Established companies respond through venture capital investments and development partnerships to enhance innovation.
-As vertical integration increases for essential ingredients like krill, collagen, and specialty botanicals, manufacturers with diverse supply sources will better manage price fluctuations in the pet supplement market.
+As vertical integration increases for essential ingredients like krill, collagen, and specialty botanicals, manufacturers with diverse supply sources will better manage price fluctuations in the pet dietary supplements market.

-Pet Supplements Industry Leaders
+Pet Dietary Supplements Industry Leaders

 1. Nestle Purina PetCare Company